Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Conclusions and Outlook

 A clear linear relationship has been observed between boron concentration and both the lattice constant and the inter-planar distances of the (1\;1\;0) and (1\;0\;0) planes across all crystal sizes studied.
 By dividing the simulation box into three distinct regions (substrate-adjacent, bulk, and free edge), the response of distinct structural environments to boron doping has been analysed.
 Across all crystal sizes, the lattice constant follows the same linear dependence, with only minor variations that fall within evaluated error bars.
 In the substrate region, the inter-planar distance remains essentially uniform across all crystal sizes, confirming the mechanical support provided by the fixed substrate.
 In contrast, the bulk region exhibits a geometric dependence with increasing axial crystal dimension on the (1\;1\;0) inter-planar distance.
 This may be attributed to the finite size effects of the crystal and artifacts originating from the anisotropic nature of the expansion in the simulations.
 At the free edge, increased variability in the inter-planar distances is observed, attributed to edge effects caused by the absence of periodic support.

 Across all regions, the results consistently deviate from the predictions of the covalent radius \cite{Brunet_1998} and atomic volume \cite{Brazhkin_2006} modifications to Vegard's Law \cite{Vegard_1921}, and other literature data \cite{Brunet_1998, Bustarret_2003, Brazhkin_2006, Wojewoda_2008}.
-This deviation may be attributed to several factors, including enhanced crystal quality relative to MPCVD-grown crystals: the methodology presented here yields near-ideal structures in which boron atoms directly substitute for carbon.
-By comparison, MPCVD growth is not expected to produce purely substitutional boron but rather an alloy-like structure with clusters and defects.
+This deviation may be attributed to several factors, including enhanced crystal quality relative to MPCVD-grown crystals: the methodology presented here yields near-ideal structures in which boron atoms directly substitute for carbon, and interstitial atoms are excluded.
+By comparison, MPCVD growth is not expected to produce purely substitutional boron but rather an alloy-like structure with clusters, interstitial atoms, and defects.
 Indeed, our simulations show only a very small fraction of boron clusters, which may also contribute to the discrepancy.

 In the context of gamma-ray CLS crystals, a defect-free structure as close to an ideal crystal as possible is desirable.
-Such high-quality crystals were not considered in the experimental works of Refs.~\cite{Brunet_1998, Bustarret_2003, Brazhkin_2006}, where crystal quality was not the main focus, thus a deviation from their results is expected.
-The results presented here are therefore indicative of the optimal case for the design of gamma-ray CLSs, and serve as a benchmark for the ever-evolving technologies allowing crystals of much higher qualities to be manufactured.
-Indeed, some crystals manufactured for these gamma-ray CLSs have been reported to be defect-free \cite{TECHNO-CLS_2025}.
-Our results may therefore inform the cutting-edge of crystal manufacture and provide a guide for the design of future higher-quality gamma-ray CLSs as these technologies evolve.
+Such high-quality crystals were not the focus of the experimental works of Refs.~\cite{Brunet_1998, Bustarret_2003, Brazhkin_2006}, where crystal quality was not the main focus, thus a deviation from their results is expected.
+The results presented here are therefore indicative of an upper-bound case for the design of gamma-ray CLSs.
+While crystals of such high quality are not currently obtainable in practice, these results therefore serve as a reference for defect-free, stress-free, fully substitutional crystals, providing a clear benchmark for the manufacture of high-quality BDD light-source materials.
+Indeed, recent reports of near defect-free crystals manufactured for gamma-ray CLS applications \cite{TECHNO-CLS_2025} suggest that this idealised limit is relevant to the cutting edge of current fabrication techniques.